 How to participate:

 - ‘Dancing the Universe’ online competition.
-We will invite people to send their videos dancing their own creations based on one scientific topics from the list below.
-There will be three winners based on both artistry and scientific content, based on votes from members of the ICG.
+If you are between 11 and 16 years old, we invite you to take part on an online competitions with prizes, by registering your own dancing creation by the 1st July.
+There will be three winners based on both artistry and scientific content, decided by members of the ICG.
 The winners will be invited to come to the sharing event.
+Register here.

 - ‘Dancing the Universe’ sharing.
 We will invite all the participants and their parents to the University to see the videos filmed during the workshop and those from the winners of the online competition.